KLeaveck/migration-readme/README.md

 - This script will allow users to migrate their WordPress content into OU campus.

 ## Exporting Wordpress Content.
 1. Starting in your WordPress dashboard navigate to mysite --> settings and then select "Export".
 On the next screen, you will have the option to export your entire site or pick and choose which elements you would like to export.
-Once desired elements have been chosen, click the export button and an xml file of the WordPress site content will be downloaded.
+Once desired elements have been chosen, click "Down Load Export File" button and an xml file of the WordPress site content will be downloaded.

 ## Setting up the migration process.
 1. Download this complete migration folder from GitHub.